ABOUT US

 Why FDANZ Membership Matters

-In recent times, some of the negative headlines about funeral services have involved businesses that aren’t members of the Funeral Directors Association of New Zealand (FDANZ).
-This often comes as a surprise, because many people don’t realise that our industry isn’t actually regulated in New Zealand.
+In recent years, some negative media coverage relating to funeral services has involved businesses that are not members of the Funeral Directors Association of New Zealand (FDANZ).
+This often surprises people, as many are unaware that the funeral industry in New Zealand is not formally regulated.